 Ralph Keeler, author of the Tribune article, is himself an interesting character: he worked in minstrel shows, dressed as a woman and did Black face.
 So it's not surprising that he would have been interested in the unconventional Margaret Armstrong and want to interview and write about her.

 Call Me Bill is a story of resilience, grit and determination.
 Margaret Armstrong was a woman who felt constrained by the social norms and expectations placed on women in this era.
 Dressing as a man, gave Margaret the opportunity to be treated better (something she readily noticed) and to support herself - an option that was not common at this time for women.
-The expectation was that a woman marry.
+The expectation was that a woman would marry.
 A sailor's life was hard, but it also offered the opportunity to see the world and a measure of freedom that Margaret would never have had living on a farm in New Jersey.

 Richards who serves on the Board of Directors of the S.S.
 Atlantic Heritage Park and Society, frames Margaret's story with the sinking of the Atlantic.
 In her Author's Note, Richards writes, "I set out to tell the true story of the SS Atlantic wreck and the heroic rescue through the lens of the mysterious 'female sailor'.
 Newspapers provided facts, but did not, could not, recount the substance of the person.
 I recognized myself in this person, and I suspect many readers will too.
 This story presents the opportunity to explore identity, courage, and the radical imagination of a young person who took huge risks to occupy space that others would have had difficulty imagining."